 Those most likely to taunt others, with a motive of dominance, silencing, or plain cruelty, or to openly aggress on them with nothing that lives in the neighborhood of humor, are both the first to claim offense when they, being public figures, are lampooned (under fully accredited comedy auspices); and conversely, the first to excuse themselves by accusing others of “not taking a joke”, when their own offenses manifestly were not meant as such.

 Anyone can crack wise spontaneously, and any comedian can ad lib.
 If the joke is thoughtless, the investment of backlash should equal and not exceed the investment of thought.
-But—heads up!— comedy will often appear in the funny pages, on TV, in movies, in clubs…all places where the recipient has the advantage of “being under the roof”.
+But—heads up!—comedy will often appear in the funny pages, on TV, in movies, in clubs…all places where the recipient (audience) has an implied contract, that of the “house”.

-One expects then, that perspective, and consideration of era, make it okay to laugh at the above.
+Perspective, and consideration of era, make it okay to laugh at the above.
 What about “organic” slapstick?
 The next clip shows a series of texting-while-walking accidents.
 In this news report (not always the case with videos online) events are responsibly curated.
-But here is one of the central conundrums of comedy, one serious philosophers have tried to explain.
+But here is one of the central conundrums of comedy, one serious philosophers have wrestled with explaining.

 Why do we laugh at mishaps, even when they are “real-life” and the consequences may be unfortunate?